yuanqinglie/building-polygon-extraction/README.md

 # APOFormer: Adaptive Primitive Optimization Transformer for Building Polygon Extraction from remote sensing imagery

 APOFormer is a deep learning-based model for building polygon extraction.
 It can automatically extract the polygonal contours of buildings from remote sensing images, suitable for scenarios such as urban planning and map updating.
+This is an initial version, and some updates will be uploaded.

 ## Model Architecture